Introduction

 Legal Theories

-Distinction from But-for Causation
+Distinction from the But-for Test

 Multiple Contributing Factors